carp-lang/Carp/INSTALL.md

 ## Mac OS X
 If 'libffi' is installed with Brew, you can find the libraries at "/usr/local/Cellar/libffi/3.0.13/lib/" and the include files at "/usr/local/opt/libffi/lib/libffi-3.0.13/include".
+With macports 'libffi' is at "/opt/local/lib/libffi-3.2.1/include" and "/opt/local/lib".

 ## Linux
 On Linux Clang must be installed (GCC support will be added later).